raianah/easy-pil/README.md

 # Easy PIL
 A python library built on top of [PIL](https://github.com/python-pillow/Pillow) to easily edit/modify images.
+Specifically personalized for me.

+## Warning!
+This is a personalized fork.
+To install in your own, use `pip install git+https://github.com/raianah/easy-pil`.
+Requires Pillow==11.1.2 or similar version.

 ## Getting Started
 Using this for the first time?
 Here are some links to help you get started.